taimurhassan/continual_learning/README.md

 3. Use ‘confusionMatrix.m’ to view the obtained results.

 ## Results
-The detailed results of the proposed scheme on all the above-mentioned datasets using all the four pre-trained models (which we used in this study) are stored in the mat file within the '…\results' folder.
+The detailed results of the proposed scheme on all the above-mentioned datasets using all the four pre-trained models (which we used in this study) are stored in the 'results.mat' file.

 ## Citation
 If you use the proposed scheme (or any part of this code in your research), please cite the following paper: